formula-usi/warmup-assignment/README.md

 python train.py --model <modelname>.h5 --tub <data> --type <modeltype> --aug
 ```

-Eventually, you can modify the trainig hyperparameter in the `myconfig.py` file.
+Eventually, you can modify the training hyperparameter in the `myconfig.py` file.

 ### Testing